devkapupara/Numerical-Analysis/README.md

 # Numerical Analysis Package

-### This repository contains the Python implementation of the following method:
+#### This repository contains the Python implementation of the following method:

 ####Please do note that your f(x) needs to be defined in the main part of the program.
 You will also need to specify the Tolerance level.
 Input handling hasn't been implemented yet.
+I am currently working to develop a web-app so you can run it from the browser directly.

 <ol>
   <li>Finding the roots of a polynomial: